Personal Income Tax Portugal

 • 2.
 Entrepreneurial and self-employment income

 • 3.
-Investment income
+Investment and capital income

 Dividends and interest (bank interest, shareholder loans, from public company bonds, bills or other paper, as well as interest on public debt) are liable to taxation at a flat rate of 28%.